 What is managed feature store?

-Thanks to integration of our feature store across the machine learning life cycle, you can experiment and ship models faster, increase the reliability of their models, and reduce your operational costs.
+Thanks to integration of our feature store across the machine learning life cycle, you can experiment and ship models faster, increase the reliability of your models, and reduce your operational costs.
 The redefinition of the machine learning experience provides these advantages.

 What are features?

-Features serve as the input data for your model.
-For data-driven use cases in an enterprise context, features often transform historical data (simple aggregates, window aggregates, row level transforms, etc.).
+A feature serves as the input data for your model.
+For data-driven use cases in an enterprise context, a feature often transforms historical data (simple aggregates, window aggregates, row level transforms, etc.).
 For example, consider a customer churn machine learning model.
-The model inputs could include customer interaction data like 7day_transactions_sum (number of transactions in the past seven days) or 7day_complaints_sum (number of complaints in the past seven days).
-Both of these aggregate functions are computed on the previous seven-day data.
+The model inputs could include customer interaction data - for example, 7day_transactions_sum

 Problems solved by feature store

-To better understand managed feature store, you should first understand the problems that feature store can solve.
+To better understand managed feature store, you should first understand the problems that a feature store can solve.

-• The system operationalizes and manages the feature engineering pipelines required for transformation and materialization to free your team from the operational aspects.
+The system operationalizes and manages the feature engineering pipelines required for transformation and materialization to free your team from the operational aspects.

-• You can use the same feature pipeline, originally used for training data generation, for new use for inference purposes to provide online/offline consistency, and to avoid training/serving skew.
+You can use the same feature pipeline, originally used for training data generation, for new use for inference purposes to provide online/offline consistency, and to avoid training/serving skew.

 Share managed feature store